top of page

 Your attorney will review the process of transferring your property by Quitclaim Deed.

-Your lawyer prepares the Transfer Return and records the Quitclaim Deed with the Register of Deeds.
+We electronically record your Quitclaim Deed with the Register of Deeds.

 OUR REASONABLE FLAT FEE